bugladen/NadekoBot/docs/guides/Linux Guide.md

 For how to set up Nadeko for music and Google API Keys, follow [Setting up NadekoBot for Music](http://nadekobot.readthedocs.io/en/1.0/guides/Windows%20Guide/#setting-up-nadekobot-for-music)

 Now time to **move bot to background** and to do that, press **CTRL+B+D** (this will detach the nadeko session using TMUX), and you can finally close PuTTY now.

-Copy your CLIENT ID (In the same Developer page where you got your token!) and replace `12345678` in this link: `https://discordapp.com/oauth2/authorize?client_id=12345678&scope=bot&permissions=66186303` with it.
-  Go to that link and you will be able to add your bot to your server.

 **NOW YOU HAVE YOUR OWN NADEKO BOT** `Thanks to Kwoth <3`